hyounesy/ALEA/README.md

 The forth module (pipeline figure d) generates two haplotype-specific track files from mapped reads and projects them back to the reference genome.
 Due to the existence of Indels in the construction of parental in-silico genomes the coordinates of the tracks are skewed once compared to the reference genome.
 However, most visualization tools work based on alignment to reference genomes.
 Using the bwa index file created with the in-silico genomes, ALEA maps the tracks back to the reference genome.

 The bellow command can be applied on both human and mouse data.
-To find eligible names for human and mouse strains, please see "insilico genome creation" subsection above.
+To find eligible names for human and mouse strains, see section [insilico genome creation](#insilico-genome-creation) above.

 #####Usage
 ```alea createTracks <options> bamPrefix strain1 strain2 genome1.refmap genome2.refmap chrom.sizes outputDIR```